What Does it Take to Be a Production, Planning, or Expediting Clerk?

 - Distribute production schedules or work orders to departments.

-Production, Planning, and Expediting Clerks state the following job skills are important in their day-to-day work.
+When polled, Production, Planning, and Expediting Clerks say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.